What is Dementia?

-At UHMBT we aim to deliver care centred around the needs of the person with dementia.
-Its important that we involve not only the person themselves, but their families and carers in the assessment, care planning and updates on the care we give.
+At UHMBT, we aim to deliver care centred around the needs of the person with dementia.
+It’s important that we involve not only the person themselves, but their families and carers in the assessment, care planning and updates on the care we give.

-UHMBT offers a dementia menu for those who need it, and is unique to the Trust.
+UHMBT offers a dementia menu for those who need it, which is unique to the Trust.
 With support from identification through the Butterfly Scheme, it encourages family and carers to be involved in choosing from the menu and helping at mealtimes, as they know the person best.

 Dianne Smith, UHMB FT Matron for Dementia

 Phone: 01524 516207

 Dianne Smith is the Matron for Dementia at UHMB FT whose role is to manage the Care of the Elderly Teams, ensure person centred, safe and dignified care is delivered throughout the Trust, by training and development of staff, appropriate dementia friendly environments, and high quality standards are maintained.